scala-js/scala-js-website/doc/tutorial/scalablytyped.md

 In the callback, we get access to the `chart: Chart` instance and update its data model.
 This `-->` binder allows to bridge the FRP world of `dataSignal` with the imperative world of Chart.js.

-Note that we put the `-->` binder as an argument to the Laminar `canvas` element.
-This may seem suspicious, as neither `dataSignal` nor the callback have any direct relationship to the DOM canvas element.
-We do this to tie the lifetime of the binder to the lifetime of the `canvas` element.
-When the latter gets unmounted, we release the binder connection, possibly allowing resources to be reclaimed.

-In general, every binder must be *owned* by a Laminar element.
-It only gets *activated* when that element is mounted.
-This prevents memory leaks.

 Our application now properly renders the data model as a chart.
 When we add or remove data items, the chart is automatically updated, thanks to the connection established by the `dataSignal -->` binder.